 Donor conceived individuals are learning about the circumstances of their conception in ever-increasing numbers, and Fairfax Cryobank advocates for early open disclosure to children to make the sperm donor part of their birth story.
 We estimate that now about 4,000 to 5,000 children a year are born in the US as the result of donor insemination.

 We recognize that the donor’s medical profile is a snapshot in time and that it is important to continue to collect information from our donors over time.
 In 2012 Fairfax Cryobank built a secure online system to collect annual updates from our retired sperm donors.
 We reach out to our donors at least once a year to ask them to check-in and update their and their family’s medical information.
 Donors may also update personal information as well.
 The updated information is reviewed by our Medical Director and shared on the donor’s Summary Profile, available online for viewing.
 Please note that donors who donated before we started this update program in 2012 do not receive annual update requests if we do not have updated contact information for them.
 If you have questions about the information available for a specific donor, please contact our liaison to the donor conceived community at (email@example.com.)

 In 2005, Fairfax Cryobank started a new donor category called ID.
 In this new program, donors agree to release identifying information to people conceived using their donations once they reach the age of 18.
 We created this category because of the increased interest by families to have this option available.
 Identifying information, such as donor name, date of birth, and address, is shared with donor-conceived people over 18 whose parent(s) used an ID donor, whose mother already registered their birth, then requests the information themselves after age 18.
 About 45% of our current donor list is ID.
 The others are Non-ID donors that chose to keep their contact information private.
-Before 2005, all our donors were anonymous.
+Before 2005, the identity of all donors were private.
 The first donor conceived individuals for this ID information will reach the age of 18 in 2023.